jpellman/wiki.libjpel.so/Learning.md

 ### More Memory

 -   Multimodal learning is good.
+The instructors champion co-opting visuospatial systems (since they are more evolutionary well-honed) in particular (citing [this](http://www.ncbi.nlm.nih.gov/pubmed/21926985))- related to method of Loci.
 -   A discussion of HM.
 -   A discussion of mnemonics- including making up phrases / acronyms and the method of Loci.
 Mnemonics don't incur a penalty to get to semi-skilled expertise (?)
+-   Spacing works because it invokes reconsolidating memories / updating them from an inactive state, thus making them stronger.

 * * * * *